make-github-pseudonymous-again/blog/content/post/2018-10-27-setup-a-hp-printer-scanner-with-cups-and-sane-on-arch-linux.md

 	systemctl enable --now cups-browsed.service

-With the IP address of your HP printer/scanner, query its uri's
+With the IP address of your HP printer/scanner, query its URI's

 	hp-makeuri <printer-ip-address>
 	...